- Associate Professor

 - Medieval History

-PhD, University of California, Santa Barbara
+- PhD, University of California, Santa Barbara

-Plants and Animals in the Middle Ages
+HIST 201.005 Approaches to History, Humans and Nature in the Middle Ages

 HIST 309 Medieval Christianity